Below, you’ll see several of our car and auto accident settlements. These car accident settlements are from 2023 and other years.

 This is a tough question to answer without knowing all of the details.
 Car accident settlements can vary greatly based upon many factors.

 The seriousness of the injury is often one of the biggest factors that determines settlement.
-For example, one person who hurt in a car accident may get a $300,000 payout.
-On the other hand, someone else (typically for smaller injuries) may only settle for $5,000.
+For example, if you’re badly injured in a car accident may get a $300,000 payout.
+On the other hand, if you have minor injuries you may only get $2,000.

 Another big factor that often determines how much to settle for is the amount of available insurance coverage.
 For example, I settled a broken leg car accident case for $325,000.
 In that case, there was plenty of insurance coverage available.